-The Trustees have decided not to take non-financial considerations into account in the selection, retention and realisation of investments.
-For this purpose, 'non-financial matters' encompasses the views of the members and beneficiaries, including (but not limited to) their ethical views and their views in relation to social and environmental impact on the present and future quality of life of the members and beneficiaries of the Scheme.
-In reaching this decision, the Trustees have considered both the challenges of engaging a properly representative sample of members and the strong likelihood of a lack of consensus among those most likely to respond to such a consultation.
+The Trustee has decided not to take non-financial considerations into account in the selection, retention and realisation of investments.
+For this purpose, "non-financial matters" means the views of the members and beneficiaries, including (but not limited to) their ethical views, and their views in relation to social and environmental impact on the present and future quality of life of the members and beneficiaries of the Scheme.
+In reaching this decision, the Trustee has considered both the challenges of engaging a properly representative sample of members and the strong likelihood of a lack of consensus among those most likely to respond to such a consultation.

-11. Voting stewardship and engagement
+11. Voting stewardship & engagement

 The Scheme's investments are achieved via pooled investment funds, in which the Scheme's investments are pooled with those of other investors.
-The direct control of the process of engaging with the companies that issue these securities, whether for corporate governance purposes, social, ethical or environmental factors, is delegated to SEI, or in the case of a third party pooled fund, its investment manager.
+The direct control of the process of engaging with the companies that issue these securities, whether for corporate governance purposes, social, ethical or environmental factors, is delegated to SEI, or in the case of a third-party pooled fund, its investment manager.

-The management of the Trustees' policy in relation to the exercise of rights (including voting rights) and other engagement activities in respect of an investment is as follows:
+The management of the Trustee's policy in relation to the exercise of rights (including voting rights) and other engagement activities in respect of an investment is as follows:

 - Voting decisions on stocks are delegated to the investment manager of the pooled fund.
 Where this is SEI, SEI has pooled the holdings in their funds with other investors and employed a specialist ESG provider for voting and engagement services.
-The Fiduciary Manager was a signatory to the 2010 UK Stewardship Code issued by the Financial Reporting Council and is now in the process of becoming a signatory to the 2020 Stewardship Code.
-The Fiduciary Manager will report on voting and engagement activity to the Trustees on a periodic basis together with its adherence to the UK Stewardship Code. - SEI, or the investment manager of a third party pooled fund, has full discretion for undertaking engagement activities in respect of the investments: - (a) with relevant persons (which term includes (but is not limited to) an issuer of debt or equity, an investment manager, another stakeholder or another holder of debt or equity); - (b) about relevant matters including (but not limited to) matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.
-Under the Investment Regulations, the Trustees must document the methods by which and the circumstances under which the Trustees monitor and engage with the relevant persons about relevant matters.
-The Trustees have delegated the responsibility for such monitoring and engagement to SEI.
+The Fiduciary Manager is a signatory to the 2020 Stewardship Code.
+The Fiduciary Manager will report on voting and engagement activity to the Trustee on a periodic basis together with its adherence to the UK Stewardship Code. - SEI, or the investment manager of a third-party pooled fund, has full discretion for undertaking engagement activities in respect of the investments: - (a) with relevant persons (which term includes (but is not limited to) an issuer of debt or equity, an investment manager, another stakeholder or another holder of debt or equity); - (b) about relevant matters including (but not limited to) matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.
+Under the Investment Regulations the Trustee must document the methods by which and the circumstances under which the Trustee monitors and engages with the relevant persons about relevant matters.
+The Trustee has delegated the responsibility for such monitoring and engagement to SEI.

-SEI will report on voting and engagement activity to the Trustees on a periodic basis together with its adherence to the UK Stewardship Code.
-The Trustees will consider whether the approach taken was appropriate or whether an alternative approach is necessary.
+SEI will report on voting and engagement activity to the Trustee on a periodic basis together with its adherence to the UK Stewardship Code.
+The Trustee will consider whether the approach taken was appropriate or whether an alternative approach is necessary.